-- 6. The alternative method of storm water detention is provided through one or both of the following methods: - a.
-The Applicant donates money to the City for the express purpose of improving Storm Water Management Systems within the same watershed such as, but not limited to, regional detention, regional water quality improvements facilities, or increasing Floodplain storage capacity.
-The money may not be used for maintenance of existing public facilities. - b.
-The Applicant donates land to the City for the express purpose of improving Storm Water Management Systems within the same watershed.
-The donation of land is subject to acceptance by City Council.
-The donated land shall be suitable to be effectively used for improvements of the storm water system within the same watershed and pass Phase I and II Environmental Site Assessments prior to acceptance by City Council.
-The value of the land shall be determined by an appraisal prepared by an independent appraiser acceptable to the City Administrator.
-The appraisal will be submitted to the City Administrator who may use an independent review appraiser to assist with review. - D. On a Site that requires the installation of a Storm Water Management System the detention facility shall be installed and stabilized prior to the issuance of building permits.
-The PSA Administrator may deem it necessary to modify the timing of installation of the detention facility when conditions, such as a detention facility that is integral to the Structure of a new Building, prevent installation prior to building permits.
-As-built verification from an Architect or Professional Engineer shall be submitted to the PSA Administrator for approval prior to issuance of any certificate of occupancy.
-The as-built verification shall include: elevations and volumes, outlet sizes and elevations, Stabilization information, and signature and seal of an Architect or Professional Engineer. - E. Existing Wetlands shall not be modified for the purposes of Storm Water Management Systems unless it is determined that the existing Wetland is not regulated by Sections 5.23 and 5.29.4.
-Where modifications to Wetland areas are allowed, the existing storage shall be maintained and shall not count toward meeting the requirements of this section. - F. When residential Lots or units are proposed to be created, the runoff coefficients shall take into account the future Impervious Surfaces of these building Sites within the storm water management calculations. - G. Storm Water Management System facilities shall be designed so that any discharge of storm water from the facility, which does not empty directly into a drain, shall be converted to sheet flow over the ground through the use of an energy dissipater, in a manner which will preclude Erosion, or other approved method as determined by the PSA Administrator. - H. Prior to the issuance of a Grading Permit, the developer of the Storm Water Management System shall provide the City with an agreement, satisfactory to the City Attorney, that if maintenance is not performed to the reasonable satisfaction of the PSA Administrator, the City may, after posting reasonable notice on the Site, perform the maintenance activities and charge all costs to the benefited properties.
-If the costs remain unpaid for 60 days, the City may assess those costs to the benefited properties as a single Lot assessment under City Code Section 1:292.
+- 1. On a Site that requires the installation of a Stormwater Management System, the facility shall be installed and stabilized prior to the issuance of building permits.
+The PSA Administrator may deem it necessary to modify the timing of installation of the facility when conditions, such as a facility that is integral to the Structure of a new Building, prevent installation prior to building permits.
+As-built verification from a Professional Engineer shall be submitted to the PSA Administrator for approval prior to issuance of any certificate of occupancy.
+The as-built verification shall include: elevations and volumes, outlet sizes and elevations, Stabilization information, and signature and seal of the Professional Engineer. - 2.
+Existing Wetlands shall not be modified for the purposes of Stormwater Management Systems unless it is determined that the existing Wetland is not regulated by Sections 5.23 and 5.29.4.
+Where modifications to Wetland areas are allowed, the existing storage shall be maintained and shall not count toward meeting the requirements of this section. - 3.
+When residential Lots or units are proposed to be created, the runoff coefficients shall take into account the future Impervious Surfaces of these building Sites within the stormwater management calculations. - 4.
+Stormwater Management Systems facilities shall be designed so that any discharge of stormwater from the facility, which does not empty directly into a drain, shall be converted to sheet flow over the ground through the use of an energy dissipater, in a manner which will preclude Erosion, or other approved method as determined by the PSA Administrator. - 5.
+Prior to the issuance of a Grading Permit, the development of the Stormwater Management System shall provide the City with an agreement, satisfactory to the City Attorney, that if maintenance is not performed to the reasonable satisfaction of the PSA Administrator, the

+City may, after posting reasonable notice, on the Site, perform the maintenance activities and charge all costs to the benefited properties.
+If the costs remain unpaid for 60 days, the City may assess those costs to the benefited properties as a single lot assessment under City Code Section 1:292.